Etiology of Pneumothorax

 Symptoms and Signs of Pneumothorax

 Small pneumothoraces are occasionally asymptomatic.
 Symptoms of pneumothorax include dyspnea and pleuritic chest pain.
 Dyspnea may be sudden or gradual in onset depending on the rate of development and size of the pneumothorax.
-Pain can simulate pericarditis Pericarditis Pericarditis is inflammation of the pericardium, often with fluid accumulation.
-Pericarditis may be caused by many disorders (eg, infection, myocardial infarction, trauma, tumors, metabolic... read more , pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
+Pain can simulate pericarditis Pericarditis Pericarditis is inflammation of the pericardium, often with fluid accumulation in the pericardial space.
+Pericarditis may be caused by many disorders (eg, infection, myocardial infarction, trauma... read more , pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
 Initial diagnosis is usually based on chest x-ray and clinical findings.
 Causes, symptoms, treatment, preventive measures, and... read more , pleuritis Viral Pleuritis Viral pleuritis is a viral infection of the pleurae.
 Viral pleuritis is most commonly caused by infection with coxsackie B virus.
 Occasionally, echovirus causes a rare condition known as epidemic... read more , pulmonary embolism, musculoskeletal injury (when referred to the shoulder), or an intra-abdominal process (when referred to the abdomen).
 Pain can also simulate cardiac ischemia, although typically the pain of cardiac ischemia is not pleuritic.

 Physical findings classically consist of absent tactile fremitus, hyperresonance to percussion, and decreased breath sounds on the affected side.
 If the pneumothorax is large, the affected side may be enlarged with the trachea visibly shifted to the opposite side.
 With tension pneumothorax, hypotension can occur.